lightt/ficture-apidocs/source/rest/event.rst

      captures them, and immediatly upon approving them, publishes them for their friends and/or everyone to see.

+     Use :http:method:`GET events/pending.{format}` to retrieve a list of currently pending (non-published) events.

    Upload Token
      The ``ut`` parameter may be used by your system to signify a single upload attempt.
 Multiple attempts ``POST`` to this method that have